dagwood-Fenichuck/Qbit/README.md

   </div>

     </div>
-Wuth Thanks to some Great Guys:
+   With Thanks to some Great Guys:
 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project